johnsoej/editing-github_demo/0304-in_class_exercise.md

 ## Modifiers: Limiting Words:

 1. Lasers only destroy the target; they leave the surrounding healthy tissue intact.
-2. The turtle only makes progress when it sticks its neck out.
+2. The turtle only makes progress when it sticks its' neck out.

 ## Modifiers: Phrases and Clauses: